innovationOUtside/jupyter_anywidget_graphviz/README.md

 The `.blocking_reply()` method on the object will also block until the response status is set to *completed*.

+If you set `g.audio = True`, error messages will be spoken alound using browser text to speech.

 ## Alternative solutions

 [viz.js](https://viz-js.com/) [[repo](https://github.com/mdaines/viz-js)] also seems to offer in browser graphviz rendering. [`KrunkZhou/jupyterlab-viz-krunk`](https://github.com/KrunkZhou/jupyterlab-viz-krunk) is a JupyterLab extension (untested) that seems to support backticked ` ```graphviz ` blocks in markdown cells.